MicrosoftDocs/msteams-docs/msteams-platform/tabs/tabs-link-unfurling.md

 Stage View allows you to render the content that is opened in full screen in Teams and pinned as a tab.
 To allow the users to use this feature, let us understand how to adopt the Stage View in your app.

 > [!NOTE]
- > Currently, Teams mobile clients do no support tab link unfurling and Stage View.
+ > Currently, Teams mobile clients do no support tabs link unfurling and Stage View.
 Mobile clients use the `websiteUrl` attribute provided by the developer to open the page in the device's web browser.

 ## Stage View